albertkawmi/albertkawmi.github.io/_posts/2016-09-08-using-react-context-for-one-way-data-flow.md

 ---
 layout: post
-title: Using React Context for Redux-like One-Way Data Flow
+title: Using React Context for One-Way Data Flow
 tags:
     - react
     - one-way data flow
-    - redux
 ---

+To learn about this feature, I tried implementing a simple one-way data flow using just React context.

-The docs on React context start off with the sub-heading "Why not to use context" - and right enough, it is one of these patterns that is open to abuse - but the API is pretty useful.
-To test it out, I tried implementing a Redux-like one-way data flow using just React context.
+The [docs on React context](https://facebook.github.io/react/docs/context.html) start off with the sub-heading "Why not to use context" as it is one of these patterns that is open to abuse... but the API is pretty useful.

-If you're unfamiliar with the ideas around [Redux, the data-flow is explained here][1].
-My example below uses a(n over-)simplified version of this idea of unidrectional data-flow.

-Due to a sudden and acute failure of imagination, it's a todo app (sorry):
+Due to a sudden and acute failure of imagination, here's another todo app (sorry):

 ```javascript
 import React, { Component, PropTypes } from 'react';